 Domain Posture Check

-Membership of the client endpoint to one of listed domains can be required using this posture check.
-The domain check is available for windows and the windows client domain must match one of the domains listed to pass the posture check.
-Domains can be entered separated by semi-colons.
+Membership of the client Endpoint to one of expected Active Directory Domains can be required using this Posture Check.
+The domain check is available for Windows.
+Multiple Domains may be entered separated by semi-colons.

 Managing / Editing Posture Checks